bitfocus/website/for-developers/module-development/connection-basics/actions.md

 Since [API v1.13](../api-changes/v1.13.md), it is possible to specify `skipUnsubscribeOnOptionsChange` to avoid excessive unsubscribe calls when options are changed.
 And `optionsToIgnoreForSubscribe` can be used to limit which fields are able to trigger `subscribe` calls.

-Since [API v2.0](../api-changes/v2.0.md), as Companion is responsible for all variable and expression parsing, `optionsToMonitorForSubscribe` should be used instead when wanting to limit which fields trigger `subscribe calls`.
+Since [API v2.0](../api-changes/v2.0.md), as Companion is responsible for all variable and expression parsing, `optionsToMonitorForSubscribe` should be used instead when wanting to limit which fields trigger `subscribe` calls.

 ### Learn option values